alanwatsonforster/glass/src/glass/aircraftdata/Vulcan.md

 bomb bay = 2390 US gal = 777 fuel points = 15920 lb

+Malcolm Pipes allows two fuel tanks, but has the limit for the bomb bay as 28,000.
+I am reducing the auxiliary FTs to 14,000 each = 700 fuel points.

 ### Load

 - Fuel load = 3620/50 = 72